Frequently Asked Questions

 have not chosen to pursue a teaching track that leads to NY State certification or do not take exams nor the certified programs, you can use your degree to work in an independent (private) school.
 You can also work as a bilingual evaluator or as a bilingual administrator.

-If you have chosen the teaching track and are an international student on a student visa, it is be very unlikely that you can work in the US (for details, go to the OIS website, Teacher Certification office, and Immigration websites).
-You may want to consult with your country to see what the requirements for certification may be and inform your advisor of your findings when you develop the course of study you will pursue.
+If you have chosen the teaching track and are an international student on a student visa, it is unlikely that you can work in the US (for details, go to the OIS website, Teacher Certification office, and Immigration websites).
+International students may still follow the teaching tracks and may indeed get hired in NY, but you should consult with your country to see what the requirements for certification may be and inform your advisor of your findings when you develop the course of study you will pursue.
 You might also consult bilingual requirements for other employment opportunities within your country and raise questions about these possibilities in the admissions process.

 The Program in BBE is flexible, but the teaching strand has many restrictions.
 We encourage each student to plan an appropriate course of study, as much will depend on the students' prior experiences and in their future career goals.
 Within, we will discuss the non-teaching strand first and this will be followed by the different teaching options.
 Read each section carefully and go to our degree guide to find out more information about specific courses and requirements for each.